 I couldn’t make this article about food and not include that classic Beyoncé quote.
 And, lucky for us, it is super relevant!
 In our blog on spicy snacks, Armand talks about how spicy is all the rave.
 Louisiana Hot Sauce, in fact, is African American’s favorite flavor, according to Datassential (backed up by Beyoncé).
 Nashville hot, Spicy BBQ Sauce and Buffalo also make the list.

-Continuing on the savory note, after digging into thousands of US Menus through Datassential.
+Continuing on the savory note, we dug into thousands of US Menus through Datassential.
 On those menus, we found that in the highest scoring savory dishes, we see flavors like smoke, rosemary, and garlic lime.

 On the sweet side, African Americans like things indulgent and highly visual.
 Products with these aspects scored high in uniqueness and unbranded purchase intent.
 This shows opportunity for using natural colors and purees in products to appeal to the Black consumer.